Combining Cross Entropy and MADS methods for inequality constrained global optimization

 Different initial points constitute different problems.
 Moreover, an instance of a problem corresponds to a particular pseudo-random generator seeds.
 The horizontal axis of a data profile represents the number of evaluations for problems of fixed dimension, and represents group of $n+1$ evaluations when problems of different dimension are involved.
 The vertical axis corresponds to the proportion of problems solved within a given tolerance $\tau$.
 Each algorithm has its curve to allow comparison of algorithms capability to converge to the best objective function value. \\

 This section presents the numerical experiments.
 It is divided in two subsections.
 The numerical experiments of Section 4.1 are performed on analytical test problems to calibrate the CE-\search parameters.
-Section 4.2 compares \mads, LH-\mads, VNS-\mads and CE-\mads without the use of models on three real engineering problems.
+Section 4.2 compares CE-\mads with others state-of-the-art global optimization method.
+Finally, section 4.3 compares \mads, LH-\mads, VNS-\mads and CE-\mads without the use of models on three real engineering problems.